-Water damage can occur without warning at any home or business and cause ruined building materials, mold growth, soaked documents and wrecked furniture.
+Water damage can occur without warning at any home or business and cause ruined building materials, mold growth, soaked documents, and wrecked furniture.
 Whether the source of flooding comes from violent storms or a broken pipe in your bathroom, the aftermath can be devastating and you may not know where to start when it comes to cleanup efforts.
-Calling in a professional water damage remediation service can put you on the path toward recovery and knowing what to expect once help arrives may help you feel more confident about the process.
+Calling in a professional water damage mitigation service can put you on the path toward recovery and knowing what to expect once help arrives may help you feel more confident about the process.

 What Is Water Damage Mitigation?

 Unlike restoration, mitigation is performed to reduce the immediate impact of the flood.
 For example, when mitigation technicians arrive, they will likely review the situation and decide which actions should be taken right away to reduce the damage.
 This may include:

 - Removing items at risk for damage (electronics, etc.)

 Mitigation may help lower the overall cost of flood repair and prevent adjacent areas from being impacted by contaminated water.

 When your flood mitigation and restoration technicians arrive, one of the first steps they may take is to inspect the area and gauge how serious the issue is.
 For example, if you have United Water Restoration Group come to handle the aftermath of a flood, the company’s employees might first take note of the flooding’s source, remove or stem it, if possible, by shutting off your home or business’ water and formulate a plan to remove standing water the flood has left behind.